Menu Close

 Marx’s base and superstructure model of society:

-Economic structure is the basic structure whatever happens in the society, economy is the factor.
-State, church, family, edu institutions, media are all superstructure.
+Economic structure is the basic structure.
+Whatever happens in the society, economy is the factor.
+State, church, family, educational institutions, media etc. are all superstructure.

 Superstructure is a reflection of base.
 Superstructure is not independent of base.
 It is grounded in the base.
 The nature of base will determine the nature of superstructure. e.g. If mode of production is feudal, family system will be joint family.
 If mode of production is capitalist, there will be nuclear families.